 The impact can be significant: Untreated medical conditions lead to costlier care down the line, medical emergencies and even premature death.

 Of course, as many loved ones have learned the hard way, you can’t make people go to the doctor or take a more active interest in improving their health.

-And for those dealing with a chronic condition or serious medical issue, supplemental coverages such as hospital indemnity insurance and critical illness insurance pay benefits that can help protect a family’s financial well-being if complex treatment is required.
+And for those dealing with a chronic condition or serious medical issue, supplemental coverage such as hospital indemnity insurance and critical illness insurance pay benefits that can help protect a family’s financial well-being if complex treatment is required.

 2 Centers for Disease Control and Prevention.
 “Heart Disease Facts.”
-Last reviewed 9.8.2020.
-Accessed 05.06.2022.
+Last reviewed Oct.
+14, 2022.
+Accessed 5.11.23.

-15 Aflac.
+7 Aflac.
 “Aflac WorkForces Report: Workplace Benefits Trends Executive Summary.”
-Published September 2020.
-Accessed 05.06.2022.
+Published November 2022.
+Accessed 5.11.23.

 The content within is for informational purposes for agent and broker-facing audiences.
 This information is not approved to distribute to prospective insureds,to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.